Burnout – 5 signs you’ve reached emotional exhaustion and what to do about it

 What helps burnout?

 If you think you’re on the road to burnout, know that you’re not alone.
-Many people struggle with this at some point in their lives; especially now, during the pandemic.
+Many people struggle with this at some point in their lives.
 Have compassion with yourself and be gentle and kind in the way you talk to yourself (like you would towards a loved one).

 Take one day at a time.
 Today you can cope.
 Today you are safe.
 Focus on things you are grateful for, however small.
 Also focus on the things that you can do to make yourself and the ones you love feel better.